ab-inbev-ze-company/ze-code-challenges/frontend-mobile.md

       - The   Query   needed   to   get   the   products
         - Query:    https://bit.ly/2N3JQ7k
         - Arguments:
-          - Id:   id   of   the   POC retrivied from previous query (PocSearch).
+          - Id:   id   of   the   distributor retrieved from the previous query (PocSearch).
-          - Search:   if   ""   (empty),   do   not   filters   by   search.
+          - Search:   if   ""   (empty),   does   not   filter   by   search.
-          - CategoryId:   if   null   do   not   filters   by   category.
+          - CategoryId:   if   null,   does   not   filter   by   category.
       - The   Query   needed   to   get   the   category   list
         - Query:    https://bit.ly/2pMG8Xy